 If none of the outputs for a given keypad button are connected, the driver will force that keypad button’s LED to Off state and the color associated with that state for the button.
 This may also be achieved via Programming.

-A large number of events are provided as well as variables containing the status of up to 6 keypad LEDs.
+A rich set of programming events are provided as well as variables containing the status of up to 6 keypad LEDs.

 No posts found